INTERNATIONAL HOMICIDE INVESTIGATORS ASSOCIATION, INC.

-The President shall preside at all meetings of the members and directors and he/she shall represent the Board regarding the management of the affairs of the corporation through the Executive Director.
+The President shall preside at all meetings of the members and directors, and he/she shall represent the Board regarding the management of the affairs of the corporation.
 The President shall be an ex-officio member of all committees and shall have the general powers and duties of supervision and management usually vested in the office of the President, except as provided for in these By-laws.
 The President shall chair the Site Selection Committee.

 Section 5.10 Vice-President:

-The Vice-President (excluding the Vice President for Education and Training) shall, in the absence of the President or in the event of his/her inability or refusal to act, shall perform all duties of the President, and when so acting shall have all powers of, and be subject to all restrictions on the President.
+The Vice-President shall, in the absence of the President or in the event of his/her inability or refusal to act, shall perform all duties of the President, and when so acting shall have all powers of, and be subject to all restrictions on the President.
 The Vice-President shall have such other powers and perform such other duties as may be prescribed by law, by the Articles of Incorporation, or by these By-laws, or as may be prescribed by the Board of Directors.
-The Vice President shall serve as liaison between the Advisory Board and the Board.
 Immediately following the Symposium, the Vice-President shall assume the office and duties of the President.